ichtar/gsar/README.md

 # to do

-- a makefile to build docker
 - explanation on how to set TZ in inotify container, currentl using container TZ that is set thru env variable
-- automatic detection of sysstat version (require to have one sadf version compiled per version as conversion is really slow)